-All 204-772 units in the East County area are pipeline projects.
-One site Two sites by the same developer in tract 4507.45 outside of Pleasanton is are the bulk of these units,: a forthecoming forthcoming development of 194 single family houses located in tract 4507.45 eutside of Pleasanton, and a 569 unit retirement community Builder's Remedy.
-These units represent 4.413.9% of all sites and are all-primarily Above Moderate (653 units, or 84.6%).
+All 772 units in the East County area are pipeline projects.
+Two sites by the same developer in tract 4507.45 outside of Pleasanton are the bulk of these units: a forthcoming development of 194 single family houses, and a 569 unit retirement community Builder's Remedy.
+These units represent 13.9% of all sites and are primarily Above Moderate (653 units, or 84.6%).
 Alameda County has an Urban Growth Boundary (described further in Appendix C) that significantly limits housing development in eastern Alameda County; very few parcels have building status, and all require septic systems unless a nearby city is willing to extend the sewage network or the development can fund a separate sewage system.
-Maintaining the boundary Urban Growth Boundary is in line with the Metropolitan Transportation Council's Plan Bay Area 2050+ Draft Blueprint Strategy EN4, "Maintain Urban Growth Boundaries."
+Maintaining the Urban Growth Boundary is in line with the Metropolitan Transportation Council's Plan Bay Area 2050+ Draft Blueprint Strategy EN4, "Maintain Urban Growth Boundaries."

 All tracts with pipeline projects in East County are considered High or Highest resource, have lower displacement risks for households, and all have median yearly household incomes above \$140,000.
 They vary widely in rent burden and race demographics; notably, tract 4507.45 is considered to have high levels of POC segregation.
 This is largely reflective of the existing neighborhoods in Pleasanton, which comprise the majority of existing residences within the tract.
 All have mortgage burden rates between 20% and 37% of all households.
-By virtue of allowed densities in East County, almost all of the 204the majority (84.6%) of units are above moderate income; those that are assigned other income levels are ADUs or, in the case of the Builder's Remedy project, required to be affordable to Low and Very Low income households.
-The construction of 204-772 units is unlikely to disrupt existing socioeconomic trends.
+By virtue of allowed densities in East County, the majority (84.6%) of units are above moderate income; those that are assigned other income levels are ADUs or, in the case of the Builder's Remedy project, required to be affordable to Low and Very Low income households.
+The construction of 772 units is unlikely to disrupt existing socioeconomic trends.